Below you will find some tips and ideas on how to use our matching games in the classroom. Scroll down to explore!

 Our matching games are designed to learn and practise English vocabulary online.
 Here you will find some tips and ideas on how to play these games.

-Test your memory and see how quickly you can clear the board by matching up the pairs!
-There are twenty cards in the game.
-Ten of the cards have pictures and ten of the cards have words.
+There are twenty four cards in the game displayed on two boards.
+Twelve of the cards have pictures and twelve of the cards have words.
 At the beginning of the game they are displayed face down.

 If your students enjoy this online activity, you could expand it (or give your students extra practice) by playing related word games.
 Here are some ideas to inspire you.
 These activities can be used in any topic!